 If you have a few days to drive between the Montana’s National Parks, check out these itineraries.
 If you are looking for something more along the lines of a quick opportunity to stretch your legs, while still making good time from one Park to the other, we have compiled a list of eight of our favorite stops between Glacier and Yellowstone National Parks in Southwest Montana.

 1. Sculpture in the Wild | Lincoln, MT

 Nestled in the Blackfoot Valley, Sculpture in the Wild – a sculpture park with pieces created by internationally renowned artists – is a hidden gem of Southwest Montana.
 The artists took inspiration from the rich environmental and industrial legacy of the area to create some of the most innovative land art in the Northwest United States.
 With 26 acres and a growing number of permanent sculptures, this is a stop you will remember.

 2. Virginia & Nevada Cities

 Montana was born on the boom and bust, leaving ghost towns scattered across the state as little more than a memory of what once was.
-Virginia City was the second territorial capital of Montana, Nevada City sat along one of the most used stage coach routes in the west; both stand today as historical tourist destinations.
+Virginia City was the second territorial capital of Montana, while Nevada City sat along one of the most used stage coach routes in the west.
+Both stand today as historical tourist destinations.
 Travel back in time with living history events, take a tour of town on the historic fire truck, and get to know the infamous residents who once populated the area.

-Philipsburg is one of those charming small towns that truly exemplifies the genuine hospitality found across Montana.
+Philipsburg is one of those charming small towns that truly embodies the genuine hospitality found across Montana.
 With adorable shops, tasty restaurants, a micro-brewery, and a classic candy shop, you are sure to find something to suit your fancy.
 Granite Ghost Town State Park is just up the road, Georgetown Lake is less than a 5-minute drive from town, and rockhounding opportunities surround the area.